kiwigrid/k8s-sidecar/README.md

 Example for a simple deployment can be found in `example.yaml`.
 Depending on the cluster setup you have to grant yourself admin rights first: `kubectl create clusterrolebinding cluster-admin-binding   --clusterrole cluster-admin   --user $(gcloud config get-value account)`

-One can override the default directory that files are copied into using a configmap annotation defined by the environment variable "FOLDER_ANNOTATION" (if not present it will default to "k8s-sidecar-target-directory"). the sidecar will attempt to create directories defined by configmaps if they are not present.
-Exmaple configmap annotation:
+One can override the default directory that files are copied into using a configmap annotation defined by the environment variable "FOLDER_ANNOTATION" (if not present it will default to "k8s-sidecar-target-directory").
+The sidecar will attempt to create directories defined by configmaps if they are not present.
+Example configmap annotation:
   k8s-sidecar-target-directory: "/path/to/target/directory"

 If the filename ends with `.url` suffix, the content will be processed as an URL the target file will be downloaded and used as the content file.